Choose the plan that fits your needs the best. Focus and be present. Leave the rest to us.

-Focus has established a shared lab space, in collaboration with traditional co-working space.
+Focus has established a shared lab space in the Bay area, in collaboration with traditional co-working space.
 Lab members have access to their dedicated R&D bench as well as shared lab equipment.
 They also get the benefit of office space and conference rooms.

 Being a part of shared space is ideal for scientific companies because you can focus on your business rather than worrying about being an office manager.
 Utilize the conference rooms to meet with potential investors, have a dedicated desk or private office to work outside the lab, and pop into the kitchen for lunch or fresh coffee.